 Top 10 data literacy online courses

-If these data literacy courses aren’t suited to your needs, Coursera offers several other data literacy courses that could be a good fit.
+However, if these data literacy courses aren’t suited to your needs, Coursera offers several other data literacy courses that could be a good fit.

 Data Literacy Foundations by edX

 Although this course is self-paced, learners must dedicate six to eight hours per week to finish the course in four weeks.
-Learners will gain an understanding of critical thinking, data usage, data exploration tools and methodologies, and data analysis and statistics as well as case studies for legal and ethical data issues.
+Learners will gain an understanding of critical thinking, data usage, data exploration tools and methodologies, and data analysis and statistics, as well as case studies for legal and ethical data issues.
 Once complete, learners will obtain a shareable certificate.

 Data Literacy Specialization by Coursera